tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-08-13-groovy-dsl.markdown

 println ""
 ```

-In this final version, only a very small boiler-plate code `GroovyDsl.executeBest` remains and can be made transparent to users.
+In this final version, only a very small boiler-plate code `GroovyDsl.executeBest` remains and can be exposed to users.
 The users now can start using the DSL without having to learn Groovy or Java.

 ### Reference